CMASCenter/pcluster-cmaq/README.md

       The settings in the cluster configuration file determine
               1) what compute nodes are available
               2) the maximum number of compute nodes that can be requested using slurm
-              3) What network is used (elastic fabric adapter (efa))
+              3) What network is used (elastic fabric adapter (efa) - only supported on larger instances https://docs.aws.amazon.com/parallelcluster/latest/ug/efa.html)
-              4) Whether the compute nodes are on the same network
+              4) Whether the compute nodes are on the same network (see placement groups and networking https://docs.aws.amazon.com/parallelcluster/latest/ug/troubleshooting.html)
-              5) Whether hyperthreading is used or not
+              5) Whether hyperthreading is used or not (https://aws.amazon.com/blogs/compute/disabling-intel-hyper-threading-technology-on-amazon-linux/)
               6) What disk is used, ie ebs or fsx and the size of /shared disk thatis available  (can't be updated)
               7) Note the /shared disks are persistent as you can't turn them off, they will acrue charges until the cluster is deleted so you need to determine the size requirements carefully.
               8) You can turn off the head node after stopping the cluster, as long as you restart it before restaring the cluster